 Equity and equality may sound similar.
 But each should have a different meaning to education leaders.

 When it comes to equity in schools, “We’re not talking about giving everything to everybody.
 We’re not talking about giving the same things to all students,” said Dr. Tyrone C. Howard, a thought leader on access and equity, during his keynote presentation at Leadership Academy 2018, presented by the International Center for Leadership in Education.
 Howard is also an Associate Dean for Equity, Diversity, and Inclusion at UCLA.

 As an example of equity, he pointed to his own children.
 He said his love for them is an example of equity: He has to know how to recognize and meet each of their individual needs in order for them to be their best selves.

 “I think equity works that same way in our schools.
 I think we have to be in tune with what individual students need,” said Howard, who defines equity as “a real committed set of ideals and principles that are really focused on trying to serve the most needy students.”

 Education leaders need to be mindful of the student populations in their schools “who continue to fall through the academic cracks,” Howard said.
-There may be some people who are resistant to equity, perhaps due to a lack of understanding of what it really means.
-For instance, he said, they may interpret equity as taking away from one group to focus greater time and energy on another.
+There may be some people who are resistant to equity in schools, perhaps due to a lack of understanding of what it really means.
+For instance, he said, they may interpret equity in education as taking away from one group to focus greater time and energy on another.

 In those cases, an educator must make clear to his or her colleagues that certain students who face challenges need additional time and support for reasons far beyond their control.